Bitcoin

 What is Bitcoin?

-Bitcoin is the first successful form of digital money that doesn’t rely on any government, company, or bank to function.
-It is both a currency and a network: the currency is the bitcoin (BTC) you can hold or send, and the network is the decentralized system that records every transaction on a public ledger called the blockchain.
+Bitcoin is the first successful form of digital money that doesn't rely on any government, company, or bank to function.
+It is both a currency and a network: the currency is the bitcoin (BTC) you can hold or send, and the network is the decentralized system that records every transaction on a public ledger called the What is a Blockchain?What is a Blockchain?Think of blockchain as a public notebook that everyone owns a copy of.
+Whatever gets written in it is permanent and visible to all.Keep learning.

 At its core, Bitcoin solves a very old problem in digital systems: how to prevent someone from copying and reusing the same digital file as money.
 Traditional systems solve this by using banks or payment processors to verify transactions.
 Bitcoin does it through pure math, cryptography, and distributed consensus.
 This allows value to move directly between people; anywhere in the world, without needing permission from an intermediary.